This easy Blondie recipe is a brown sugar dream!

 Although this is a very simple recipe there are a few key tips to follow to ensure the best soft chewy Blondies

-- Be careful not to over bake.
+- Be careful not to overbake.
 The color should be golden brown and while the edges will be fully cooked the center of the pan should still be a little soft.
-The Blondies will continue to cook as they cool.
+Blondies will continue to cook as they cool.
 The cooking time will vary depending on the pan size noted in the recipe card below.

 - Choose the best quality ingredients.
 There are just a few simple ingredients in these brown sugary bars so the flavor of each ingredient really shines through.

 - I like to use dark brown sugar to get a deeper flavor.
 However, you can use all light, all dark, or half of each with good results.
-If you use all dark brown sugar the blondies will be richer, sweeter, and a bit moister.
+If you use all dark brown sugar the blondies will be richer, sweeter, darker in color, and a bit more moiste.

 Plain and Chocolate Chip Blondies

-What are the best mix-ins for this Blondie recipe?
+What are the best mix-ins for classic Blondies?

 Blondies are like a blank canvas because almost everything tastes great mixed into them.
 You can add up to 1 cup of mix-ins to this recipe.